Democrats wrestle with how to quit an acquitted Trump

 Still, some in the party argue that deciding whether to keep focusing on making Trump pay or to concentrate on Democratic priorities is a false choice.

 But Democrats are also aware of a key reality: Trump is not going to simply disappear.
-While he’s lost his biggest megaphone — his Twitter account — the former president is planning to weigh in in GOP primaries and is mulling a 2024 run.
+While he’s lost his biggest megaphone — his Twitter account — the former president is planning to weigh in on GOP primaries and mulling a 2024 run.

 Trump’s expected return to politics poses further risks for the Democratic Party, which has long struggled with whether to ignore or engage him.
 In the 2018 midterms, House Democrats successfully neutered Trump’s ability to swallow up the national news cycle by running a tightly scripted campaign on health care, ignoring his taunts on contentious issues.

-But even after Democrats re-took the House, Trump and his Twitter feed commandeered every narrative on a daily basis until the platform finally banned the former president following the Jan.
+But even after Democrats retook the House, Trump and his Twitter feed commandeered every narrative on a daily basis until the platform finally banned the former president after the Jan.
 6 insurrection.

 "It’s my hope that having seen these shocking and clear videos about his intent" on that day, Sen. Chris Coons (D-Del.) said of Trump, "that they will no longer support him."